esmith1032/Bombella_apis_evol/README.md

-Bombella Apis Evol
+<H1 style="font-size:40px;"><B>Bombella Apis Evol</B></H1>

-This repository contains the scripts mentioned in the paper "Genomic signatures of honey bee association in an acetic acid symbiont" by Eric Smith and Irene Newton
+This repository contains the scripts mentioned in the paper "Genomic signatures of honey bee association in an acetic acid symbiont" by Eric A. Smith and Irene L. G. Newton